Sir James Cockburn, 8th Baronet

-Sir James Cockburn, 8th Baronet (1729 – 26 July 1804) was a Member of the Parliament of Great Britain for Linlithgow Burghs from 1772 to 1784 and a Director of the East India Company.
+Sir James Cockburn, 8th Baronet (1729 – 26 July 1804) was a British politician who represented Linlithgow Burghs in the House of Commons of Great Britain from 1772 to 1784.
+He was also a director of the East India Company.

 Family

-He was a son of William Cockburn of Berwickshire and his wife and cousin Frances Cockburn.
+He was a son of William Cockburn of Berwickshire and his wife and first cousin Frances Cockburn.
 His paternal grandparents were Sir Alexander Cockburn, 6th Baronet and his wife Mary Ancrum.
-His maternal grandfather was Dr. James Cockburn of Jamaica.
+His maternal grandfather was Dr James Cockburn of Jamaica.

-Alexander and Dr. James Cockburn were brothers.
+Alexander and Dr James Cockburn were brothers.
 They were both sons of Sir Archibald Cockburn, 4th Baronet and his wife Marion Sinclair.